Stag & Hen travel advice

 We’ve partnered up with the Foreign Office on their Know Before You Go campaign (KBYG) to help you plan for your trip abroad and stay safe whilst you’re there.

 Below you can find a travel checklist with handy tips and advice which you can print and take with you.
-If however you’d like more information regarding staying safe then you can check their website here where they also have specific travel advice by country.
+If however you’d like more information regarding staying safe then you can check their website.

 Before you go: